syphrose/sorting_algorithms/README.md

 * All your header files should be include guarded.
 * A list/array does not need to be sorted if its size is less than 2.

-DATA STRUCTURES and FUNCTIONS.
+DATA STRUCTURES and FUNCTIONS
-For this project, you should use print_array, and print_list functions.
+~For this project, you should use print_array, and print_list functions.

 #include <stdlib.h>
 #include <stdio.h>